-Serving Pages · Cloudflare Pages docs
+Serving Pages

 Not Found behavior

-You can define a custom page to be displayed when Pages can't find a requested file by creating a
+You can define a custom page to be displayed when Pages cannot find a requested file by creating a

 404.html file.
-Pages will attempt to find the closest 404 page, that is, if one isn't found in the same directory as the route you're currently requesting, it will continue to look up the directory tree for a matching
+Pages will then attempt to find the closest 404 page.
+If one is not found in the same directory as the route you are currently requesting, it will continue to look up the directory tree for a matching

 404.html file, ending in